openpgp-pqc/draft-openpgp-pqc/draft-ietf-openpgp-pqc.md

   The registry contains the values defined in {{slhdsa-param-shake}} in this document.

 Furthermore, IANA is requested to add the algorithm IDs defined in {{iana-pubkey-algos}} to the existing registry `OpenPGP Public Key Algorithms`.
-The bracketed fields for IDs 105 and 106 denote fields the presence of which is conditional.
+The field specifications enclosed in brackets for the ML-KEM + ECDH composite algorithms denote fields that are only conditionally contained in the data structure.

 {: title="IANA updates for registry 'OpenPGP Public Key Algorithms'" #iana-pubkey-algos}